 To establish a trust, you need to follow these key steps:

-- Decide on the type of trust that suits your needs.
+- Decide on the type of trust that suits your needs — for most families, a discretionary lifetime trust provides the strongest protection.

-- Appoint trustworthy trustees to manage the trust.
+- Appoint a minimum of two trustworthy trustees to manage the trust (the settlor can be one of them).

-- Draft the trust deed, outlining the terms and conditions.
+- Have the trust deed professionally drafted, outlining the terms, powers, and beneficiary classes.

 Each step is vital to ensure that the trust is set up correctly and operates as intended.
-Selecting the right type of trust is particularly important, as it determines the trust’s purpose and how it will be managed.
+Selecting the right type of trust is particularly important — for example, a bare trust provides virtually no asset protection, whereas a discretionary trust offers comprehensive protection from care fees, divorce, and creditor claims.

 Legal Considerations